seojuice

 Video and Audio SEO: Tarot Pulls on YouTube, Shorts, and Reels

-Short-form tarot videos rank fast, feed YouTube's AI-generated answers, and drive high-intent viewers to booking calendars, if you set them up correctly.
-Remember the two-bucket intent split I asked you to hold onto a few sections ago?
-This is where it pays off.
-YouTube traffic is overwhelmingly top-of-funnel; your channel exists to feed bookings, not close them.
-Don't shove a booking page in the title and don't expect a pick-a-card viewer to convert on the same visit; treat the channel as the informational bucket and let the description and pinned comment carry the load into the transactional bucket on your site.
+Short-form tarot videos rank fast, feed YouTube's AI-generated answers, and drive high-intent viewers to booking calendars, if you set them up right.
+Remember the two-bucket split: YouTube traffic is overwhelmingly top-of-funnel, so your channel exists to feed bookings, not close them.
+Do not expect a pick-a-card viewer to convert on the same visit.
+Treat the channel as the informational bucket and let the description and pinned comment carry viewers into the transactional bucket on your site.

-One of the readers we worked with in the year after the composite engagement grew her YouTube channel from essentially zero to a few thousand subscribers over roughly ten months, almost entirely through SEO-optimized pick-a-card readings.
-I'm being deliberately imprecise on the subscriber count because the channel is still small enough that the exact number would identify her.
-Across her cohort and the two other practitioners we've watched do this seriously, organic YouTube discovery has driven somewhere between a third and two-thirds of new bookings, depending on how active they are on Shorts.
-Here's the framework we used.
+One reader we watched grew her channel from essentially zero to a few thousand subscribers over roughly ten months, almost entirely through SEO-optimized pick-a-card readings.
+(I am imprecise on the count because an exact number would identify her.)
+Across the practitioners we have watched do this seriously, organic YouTube discovery has driven somewhere between a third and two-thirds of new bookings.
+Here is the framework.

 1. Keyword-First Titles and Descriptions